mlegghl/hl-sfdc/README.md

 able to Call Contact or Invite Contact.
 If the component is giving you an error, please validate the following:

-1. Your enterprise id was configured correctly
+1. Your Site ID was configured correctly
 1. Your partner key is valid
 1. Your Salesforce user's email address matches an email address in your Help Lightning enterprise.
 If not, go to `Setup` > `Custom Code` > `Visualforce Pages` > `HelpLightning_UserSetup`.
 You can verify your login and override it if necessary.